tencentyun/intlcloud-documents/yehe_doc/企业应用/SSL 证书/域名验证/文件验证_intl_en.md

 1. Log in to the [SSL Certificate Service console](https://console.cloud.tencent.com/certoverview).
 2. Select a certificate in the **Validating** state.
 On the **Validate Domain** page displayed, follow instructions on the page to complete validation within a specific period of time.

 ### Step 2.
 Add a file record
 1. Log in to the server and make sure that the domain name points to the server and the corresponding website is enabled.
->?If your domain name is hosted with Tencent Cloud, point the domain name to your server.
-For more information, please see **A Record**.
+>?
+If your **DNS Service Provider** is Tencent Cloud, for how to point the domain to your server, see [A Record](https://cloud.tencent.com/document/product/302/3449).
 >
 2. Create the specified file in the root directory of the website, including the file directory, name, and content.
 >?